Ronald Reagan's Success and Achievements in Timeline

 1941: Top 100 Stars

-From 1941 to 1942, Gallup polls placed Ronald Reagan "in the top 100 stars".
+From 1941 to 1942, Ronald Reagan was among the top 100 stars in Gallup polls.

 1980: Elected President of the United States

-1983: Recession ends and Volcker nominated to second term
+1983: Recession ends and Volcker renominated

-In 1983, the recession ended and Reagan nominated Paul Volcker to a second term as Federal Reserve chairman.
+In 1983, the recession ended and President Reagan nominated Paul Volcker to a second term as Federal Reserve chairman.

-1984: Re-election as President
+1984: Re-elected President

 1989: Unemployment measured at 5.3 percent

-By 1989, the BLS measured unemployment at 5.3 percent.
+By 1989, the Bureau of Labor Statistics measured the unemployment rate at 5.3 percent.